 1. Create a project organization structure

 Creating a project organization structure is the first step you will take when tasked with managing a project.
 It is a structure for planning, executing, and tracking project activities.
 This structure will include the hierarchy of the team members and their specific roles.
 This formal structure will also have processes, tools, and procedures to be followed in the project.
-In the absence of a formal structure, managing and controlling the project may become very tough.
+Without a formal structure, managing and controlling the project may become very tough.
 So, every project must have a project plan, project charter, and a dedicated project team to set the priorities and, manage the project.
 The project structure also consists of work packages representing work units that can be assigned to a person.

 2. Have clear project goals and objectives